 If you do freezer meals (which I do quite frequently), just combine all ingredients of the Crockpot Mexican Chili except for the chicken in a freezer zippy bag.
 Lay flat in freezer until you’re ready to use.
 When you’re ready to use, combine the bag and chicken into the crockpot and you’re good to go!

-Chili Recipe Crockpot FAQs
+Mexican Chili Recipe FAQs

 Mexican Chili has both kidney beans and black beans.